ryandward/sgrna_design/README.rst

 Formatting Results as Bed File (Optional)
 =============================================

-If you want to use the output for downstream applications, you can always reformat the output as a ``bed`` file, which coordinate numbering system has always baffled me.
+If you want to use the output for downstream applications, you can reformat the output as a ``bed`` file.
 Consider using my tsv parser if you do a lot of genome arithmetic, converting between formats can be a huge pain.
-The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but without having to set one up for a one-time thing.
+The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but without having to set one.

 **More instructions here:** https://github.com/ryandward/sele

+The following produces a bed file called the file **U00096.3_sgrna.bed**, the file will be named based on the ACC_NO variable.

+To create a bed file six fields are usually required, fields 1, 2, 3, and 6 are invariable.
+The rest can be used to cram information into downstream analysis.

 +----------+----------+-----------+---------+---+------+----------------+-----------+
 |Chromosome|Left Coord|Right Coord|Locus Tag|PAM|Strand|Sense/Anti-sense|Specificity|
 +----------+----------+-----------+---------+---+------+----------------+-----------+

-The following produces a bed file called the file **U00096.3_sgrna.bed**, but the prefix will change based on the ACC_NO variable.

 ::